MrJanHorak/MrJanHorak/README.md

 - 👀 I’m interested in ...
       virtually anything technical, space related, science related and fun random facts.
-      I love taking long walks, taking pictures of buildings, landscapes, and the milky way, I also enjoy fixing things and learning how things work.
+      I love taking long walks, taking pictures of buildings, landscapes, and the milky way, I am very curious about life, the universe and virtually everything, I ask alot of questions, and find pleasure in debugging code and fixing things in general.

 - 🌱 I’m currently learning ...
       the joy of teaching others JavaScript, React, Python and the foundations of Software development.